 Deciding Criteria 1: Small Studio Room; Small, and Personal Mixing Projects

-If you plan to use the Yahama monitor speakers for your casual/personal mixing projects in the small studio room with limited space, then the MSP3 and HS5 are enough to reproduce clean sounding environment.
+If you plan to use the Yahama monitor speakers for your casual/personal mixing projects in the small studio room with limited space, then the MSP3 and HS5 are enough to reproduce the clean and precise sounding environment.
 The MSP3 and HS5 are the space-saving studio monitors that you can easily place on the corners of your small studio desktop or even just right beside your computer/laptop.

 Deciding Criteria 2: Small Studio Room, Professional Mixing purposes

-For professional mixing in the small room, I personally think that the MSP3 and HS5 will still fit your this application.
+For professional mixing in the small room, I personally think that the MSP3 and HS5 will still fit this application.
 And are capable of providing reasonable good enough sounding quality for your monitoring and mixing projects.
 However, I would recommend that you can add a subwoofer to your small studio room set up for better results.
-Alternatively, you can get an HS7 for the better sounding experience.
+Alternatively, you can get an HS7 for a better sounding experience.